crossz/tweak_web_gatsby/content/updates/take2-health-settled-in-qianhai-kerry-centre-shenzhen-laying-the-foundation-for-business-expansion-in-the-greater-bay-area.md

 title: Take2 Health Settled in Qianhai Kerry Centre, Shenzhen, Laying the Foundation for Business Expansion
-detail: 'In pursuit of following the prudent strategies for long-term business development, Take2 Health (hereinafter referred to as "we" or "our company") has officially settled in Qianhai Kerry Centre, Shenzhen, in 2021 year-end. '
+detail: 'In pursuit of following the prudent strategies for long-term business development, Take2 Health has officially settled in Qianhai Kerry Centre, Shenzhen, in 2021 year-end. '
 href: ''
 slug: ''
 languages: